 Soft water – myths and realities

 Before you buy a water softener for your home or apartment, you usually search the web for the one that will tick all the boxes.
-During your hunt you come accross some statements suggesting that softened water may not necessarily serve you well nor the fittings and pipes in your house.
+During your hunt, you come across some statements suggesting that softened water may not necessarily serve you well nor the fittings and pipes in your house.

 To every future water softener owner out there – we know how hard it is to debunk all the fake news and verify factual info on soft water.
-Hence, in this article we will address most popular myths, gossips and misconceptions regarding the whole-house water softeners and their imapct on your health.
+Hence, in this article, we will address the most popular myths, gossip and misconceptions regarding the whole-house water softeners and their impact on your health.

 Myth 1: Soft water tastes salty